 Placements for students have included Members of Congress, the White House, the National Education Association, Kennedy Center for the Performing Arts, National Institutes of Health, National Oceanic and Atmospheric Administration, D.C.
 Department of Health, Arena Stage, U.S. Department of Education, U.S. Department of Veterans Affairs, U.S. General Services Administration, U.S. House Committee on Science, among others.

-Students should plan at least one year in advance for a Washington internship but applications are accepted throughout the academic year, including one semester before you wish to study in DC.
+Students need to plan at least one year in advance for a Washington internship.
 Applications for the Washington Center program are available at www.twc.edu.
-Online applications for the AU Semester in Washington are found here: https://applyws.american.edu/applications/
+Applications for the AU Semester in Washington are availble in the Martin Institute or Kruse Center.